 One critical step in hiring new staff is to have them spend a day job-shadowing, Kilgore says.

 The goal is to make sure the job is a right fit for that particular nurse.
-“This is a fast-paced environment, and it’s not for everyone.”
+“This is a fast-pace environment, and it’s not for everyone.”

 “We have exercise sessions that people can sign up for and that are available at all different times to accommodate all of our stakeholders,” Schultz says.
 “We also have an onsite yoga room that people can go to during their lunch time, and there are open, instructor-led sessions.”

-A nurse might work in the pre-op area for one week and then work in the recovery area.
+A nurse might work in the pre-op area for one week and then work in the recover area.

 “They are learning ophthalmology, one specialty,” Kilgore notes.
 “They are not having to learn 20 different specialties.”

 Stagger shifts and include nurses for the breaks: “The pre-op nurses are staggered, starting at 6:30 a.m., 6:45, 7, 7:15 – every 15 minutes, depending on how many nurses I need,” she says.
 “It’s usually three to five people.”